ahmohbati/SecOn/OSSEC.md

 http://ossec-docs.readthedocs.org/en/latest/manual/agent/agent-management.html#managing-agents

+You may need to run so-allow to allow traffic from the IP address of your OSSEC agent(s).

 #### Automated Deployment ####

 Many individuals require or prefer the ability to automatically deploy OSSEC agents on endpoint machines.
 Although **this is currently untested and unsupported**, Auto-OSSEC provides a method for achieving this goal.